RasaHQ/rasa/docs/docs/reference/rasa/core/policies/policy.md

   you return as they can potentially influence the conversation flow.
 - `is_end_to_end_prediction` - `True` if the prediction used the text of the user message instead of the intent.
+- `is_no_user_prediction` - `True` if the prediction uses neither the text of the user message nor the intent.
+This is for the example the case for happy loop paths.
 - `diagnostic_data` - Intermediate results or other information that is not necessary for Rasa to function, but intended for debugging and fine-tuning purposes.